 Yes.
 N8000-32Q 40G switch supports current and future data center requirements, including a x86-based control plane for easier integration of automation tools.
 It is a SDN switch that based on SDN protocol OpenFlow 1.3.11.
 It is critical to the future of OpenFlow-enabled networks.
 The features that are enabled in version 1.3.11 are very important in datacenter and campus networking: IPv6, Quality of Service (QoS), and support for service provider Q-in-Q tunneling.
 Except this one, all of our N-series switches are compatible with OpenFlow 1.3.11.

-Option 1 (#69227) with ONIE supports the installation of compatible network operating system software, including Cumulus, ICOS, IP Infusion and etc. Option 2 (#69342) 40G switch with Broadcom ICOS, currently the most widely deployed networking OS for enterprise and data center, delivers robust performance, easy management and configuration and best in class enterprise & DC features.
-But if you want to install other network OS on this one, you have to remove the preloaded ICOS software – which is irrevocable once you did this.
+Option 3 (#69227) with ONIE supports the installation of compatible network operating system software, including Cumulus, ICOS, IP Infusion and etc. Option 1 and option 2 have been installed operating system.
+But if you insist to install other network OS on them, you have to remove the preloaded software – which is irrevocable once you did this.

 The ongoing bandwidth demand pushes the network bounds of higher speeds, massive scalability and greater scalability.
 40G switch smooths off the challenges concerning network exhaust and is seeing broad deployment in data center and enterprise network.
 40G switch market is fast maturing and is expected to ramping up in the following years.
 If you still hesitate whether to make the step to 40G switch, welcome to contact FS via email@example.com for solutions.